 The following list shows all of the leather colors used in our workshop.

 You will notice that our smooth, full grain leathers come in a variety of grades and styles.
 We've found some of these to work well on certain shoes, but not on others.
-For this reason, when you choose to design your own shoe with smooth leather you will only see certain types available.
+For this reason, when you choose to custom design a shoe with smooth leather you will only see certain types available.

-Click here or scroll to the bottom of this page to see descriptions of our different leather varieties.
+Click here or scroll to the bottom of this page to read descriptions of our different leather varieties.

 *These colors are only available